LinuxLibrary/git/notes/01_Git_Intro.md

 - Step 2
 ------
-	Login to your Linux machine and create a direcotry for git
+	Login to your Linux machine and create a direcotry for Git to store all your Git Repos
 ```
 	# mkdir /git
 ```